settinghead/script-writer/README.md

 - **Responsive design** for desktop and mobile
 - **Tabbed interface** (Ideation, Chat, Script Editor)
 - **User dropdown** with profile info and logout
+- **Modern state management** with TanStack Query for server state and Zustand for client state
+- **Unified project layout** with collapsible sections for outline and episodes
+- **Real-time UI updates** with streaming data integration

 ### 📊 Analytics & Debugging
 - **Complete data traceability** through artifacts and transforms